asvskartheek/Training-Framework/README.md

 ## My Results
 The Learning Rate Finder gave me this
 ![LR v Loss](./viz/lr_finder.png)

 I have chosen, the learning rate=1e-3 (refer to #resources to understand why?) and the number of epochs to be 5 (just a number, didn't think much).

-The training history is
+Using these parameters, the training history is
 ![Training Process](./viz/training_proc.png)

+Looks decent enough, eh?
 Trained model weights are saved [here](./models/model.pth), if you want to reproduce the results.